'Lighting the Sparks'

 Computing

-Stop-frame animation- the children will learn to understand how animations are used to enhance a presentation and that planning is a pivotal part of the design process, understand that still images are used in animations and how to take images appropriately.
+In this unit, the children will learn how animations are used to enhance a presentation and that planning is a pivotal part of the design process.
+We will explore that still images are used in animations and how to take images appropriately.

 MFL